NVIDIA/TensorRT-Model-Optimizer/examples/pruning/README.md

 You can also take a look at FastNAS pruning interactive notebook [cifar_resnet](./cifar_resnet.ipynb) in this directory which showcases the usage of FastNAS for pruning a ResNet 20 model for the CIFAR-10 dataset.
-The notebook also how to profiling the model to understand the search space of possible pruning options and demonstrates the usage saving and restoring pruned models.
+The notebook also shows how to profile the model to understand the search space of possible pruning options and demonstrates how to save and restore pruned models.

 ### GradNAS Pruning for HuggingFace Language Models (e.g. BERT)